Voltron: Voltron: Defender of the Universe (2011)

 In December 2009, Sony Pictures Home Entertainment announced the first ever Voltron video game would be released on mobile phones in the US, including the iPhone.
 The game would have 30 levels and 6 acts, isometric gameplay and gamers will command robot lions to traverse the galaxy and take on King Zarkon's evil droid armies.
 In 2011, Voltron: Defender of the Universe, produced by THQ and Behaviour Interactive, was developed for home console play.
 A 1-5 player co-op game, it was released on November 29, 2011, for the PlayStation Network and November 30, 2011, for the Xbox Live Arcade.
 The First Trailer has been announced on IGN.com and tentatively priced at $10.
 Players will be able fight as the individual lions in an overhead shooter style gameplay to then form Voltron to take on Robeasts in a fighter style combat.

 Voltron: Cubes of Olkarion (2019)

 In 2018, NBCUniversal announced the video game Voltron: Cubes of Olkarion, the winner of their developer competition Universal GameDev Challenge that had offered game developers the opportunity to use some of Universal's IP.
 In 2019, Voltron: Cubes of Olkarion, produced by indie game studio Gbanga, was made published on the Steam store in Early Access, the platform's experimental game program.
 In the game, players compete in real-time player vs player (PvP) game battles by placing own and destroying opponent blocks with different features in a game board with a grid.
+In 2025, the game was marked as last having received an update "over 4 years ago" and was no longer available on the Steam store.